 L.A.
-Care is obligated, both legally and ethically, to protect the interest of its members by maintaining the confidentiality of all members in accordance with applicable laws and regulations.
+Care is obligated, both legally and ethically, to protect the interests of its members by maintaining the confidentiality of all members in accordance with applicable laws and regulations.
 L.A.
-Care has Privacy and Security Programs that include relevant policies and procedures aimed at protection the confidentiality of our members.
+Care has Privacy and Security Programs, including relevant policies and procedures to protect our members' confidentiality.
 Confidential member information is made available only to L.A.
-Care employees, contractors, and affiliates who have a need-to-know in order to do their job functions and have signed confidentiality agreements.
+Care employees, contractors, and affiliates who have a need to know in order to do their job functions and have signed confidentiality agreements.
 L.A.
-Care ensures that all individuals or agencies who participate in the use, creation, maintenance, or disclosure of protected health information limit the use and disclosure ofly to the minimum necessary to complete the task.
-Without a signed authorization, disclosure of protected health information is limited to the purposes of treatment, payment, or health care operations and as described in our Notice of Privacy Practices.
-These purposes include the use of protected health information for quality of care activities, care management service referrals, statistical evaluation, claims payment processes, medical payment determinations, practitioner credentialing, peer review activities, and the grievance and appeals process.
+Care ensures that all individuals or agencies participating in the use, creation, maintenance, or disclosure of Protected Health Information (PHI) or Personal Information (PI) limit the use and disclosure only to the minimum necessary to complete the task.
+Without a signed authorization, disclosure of protected health information is limited to treatment, payment, or health care operations, as described in our Notice of Privacy Practices.
+These purposes include using PHI/PI for quality of care activities, care management service referrals, statistical evaluation, claims payment processes, medical payment determinations, practitioner credentialing, peer review activities, and the grievance and appeals process.

-Network practitioners and providers are obligated to maintain the confidentiality of member information and information contained in a member's medical record and may only release such information as permitted by applicable laws and regulation, including Health Insurance Portability & Accountability Act (HIPAA) or as restricted by contractual arrangements.
+Network practitioners and providers are obligated to maintain the confidentiality of member information and information contained in a member's medical record.
+They may only release such information as permitted by applicable laws and regulations, including the Health Insurance Portability & Accountability Act (HIPAA) or as restricted by contractual arrangements.

 L.A.
 Care maintains member confidentiality in written, verbal, and electronic communications.
 L.A.
-Care has specific privacy and security policies that outline appropriate storage and disposal of electronic and hard copy materials so that confidentiality is maintained within the plan and network.
+Care has specific privacy and security policies that outline appropriate storage, disposal of electronic, and hard copy materials so that confidentiality is maintained within the plan and network.